greati/sigeq/README.md

-#SIGEQ - Equipments Management System
+#SIGEQ - Workplaces Management System

 This application is a management system for workplaces, aiming to organize mainly equipments, workers, environments and instructions (tutorials).